EWanjau/house_prices_prediction_mexico_city/README.md

 - The model uses Ridge Regression.
 - The categorical `borough` feature is encoded using `OneHotEncoder`.
 - The target variable is `price_aprox_usd`.
-- The project is designed for learning, EDA, and basic apartment price prediction.